-A procedure's insurance frequency limitations may or may not affect estimates of treatment planned procedures, depending on your preferences.
-When insurance frequency checking is enabled:
+Insurance frequency limitations may or may not affect estimates of treatment planned procedures, depending on preferences.

 In the Treatment Plan Module:

 Example 2: Frequency Limitation met due to treatment planned procedures